wmakley/tiny_serializer/README.md

 end
 ```

-### Notes on Options
+### Passing options and additional arguments to the serializer

-If you want to pass in options to the serializer you can access via the second argument of the block
+If you pass in an options object as the second argument to the serializer, it will be
+available for use within the serializer.
+For example:

 ```ruby
 class MyObjectSerializer < TinySerializer